-Professor Sean Rehaag specializes in immigration and refugee law, human rights and legal process.
+Professor Sean Rehaag is the Director of the Centre for Refugee Studies and an Associate Professor at Osgoode Hall Law School.
+He specializes in immigration and refugee law, human rights and legal process.
 He frequently contributes to public debates about immigration and refugee law, and he engages in law reform efforts in these areas.
 In 2012, he received the Canadian Association of Refugee Lawyers Advocacy Award for outstanding achievement in advocacy on behalf of refugees.

 Professor Rehaag’s current academic research focuses on empirical studies of immigration and refugee law decision-making processes, including examinations of extra-legal factors that influence outcomes in the refugee determination process.
 In 2013, he received the Canadian Association of Law Teachers Scholarly Paper Award for an article entitled “Judicial Review of Refugee Determinations: The Luck of the Draw?”.
 He also publishes yearly statistics on Canada’s refugee determination system.